 This year Duchess chose a lovely shade of blue for the annual event.

-She debuted a pale blue dress form Elie Saab.
+She debuted a pale blue dress form, Elie Saab.
 It was the first time Catherine wore any creation of Lebanese fashion designer.
 The royal fandom was waiting for this moment since her wedding.
-It was one of her best-dressed moments of royal ascot.
+It was one of her best-dressed moments of the royal ascot.

 Katie on twitter found this Macrame Pussy Bow top from the label that features the same bodice as Catherine’s dress.
 The $1625 Swiss-dot partially lined top features Macramé trim, self-tied pussy Bow and front button closure.
 Duchess had it altered and get cuff styles wrist length sleeves.
 The macrame trim on the sleeves of top Duchess wore is vertical running down the length of the sleeve while on the original top it was horizontal.
 The bow length is also altered on Catherine’s top.